overtone/at-at/README.md

 (every 1000 #(println "I am cool!") my-pool)
 ```

-This returns a shceduled-fn which may easily be stopped `stop`:
+This returns a scheduled-fn which may easily be stopped `stop`:

 ```clj
 (stop *1)